JuPfu/chelona/Readme.md

 is done with the command shown here:

     scala -cp ./target/scala-2.11/chelona-assembly-1.0.0.jar org.chelona.Main --verbose ./examples/example1.ttl > example1_n3.ttl

+or shorter using the appropriate alias

+    chelona -v ./examples/example1.ttl > example1_n3.ttl

 The output generated lists the name of the output file and the number of generated triples: